-Beginning in July, the UCONN School of Pharmacy will be welcoming Pharm.D. applications through PharmCAS for fall 2015 enrollment!
+The UConn School of Pharmacy is welcoming Pharm.D. applications through PharmCAS for fall 2015 enrollment!

 Important Application Dates:

 January 5, 2015: PharmCAS Application Deadline for all Pharm.D. applicants.
 Supplemental materials are due to the School of Pharmacy Professional Program Office.

 January 2015: Last opportunity to take the PCAT for fall 2015 enrollment.

 January 2015 through March 2015: Competitive interview process takes place for Pharm.D.
 Admissions.

 February, 2015: End of academic update period in PharmCAS.

 April 1, 2015: Application deadline for the Undergraduate Transfer Supplemental Application or Common Application and all supporting documents (e.g. application fee, official high school and post-secondary transcripts, etc…) Please visit our Transfer Information Page to determine if you are considered a transfer student.